The IACOB project: XVI. Surface helium abundances in Galactic O-type stars: indications for identifying binary interaction products: Results

 Complementing this information, we also find that He-rich stars are much more common among runaways: 39\% of the RW sample (comprising 77 stars) are He-rich, compared to only 17\% in the non-RW sample (191 stars).
-We also find that He-rich stars are less common among SB1 systems: they represent 14\% of the 73 SB1 sample, compared to 28\% among the 164 LS sample.
-In this regard, we remind that a certain percentage of stars identified as LS could indeed be merger products, disrupted binaries, or undetected SB1 systems \citep[due to the still insufficient number of available epochs, or the difficulty to separate the effect of intrinsic variability from the orbital motion in a binary system where the amplitude of radial velocity variation is below 15\,--\,20~\kms,][]{SimonDiaz2024}.
+Additionally, He-rich stars are less common among SB1 systems: they represent 14\% of the 73 SB1 sample, compared to 28\% among the 164 LS sample.
+In this regard, we remind that a certain percentage of stars identified as LS could be merger products, disrupted binaries, or undetected SB1 systems \citep[due to the still insufficient number of available epochs, or the difficulty to separate the effect of intrinsic variability from the orbital motion in a binary system where the amplitude of radial velocity variation is below 15\,--\,20~\kms,][]{SimonDiaz2024}.